genomicsclass/leanpub/manuscript/PCA.md

 ## Principal Component Analysis

-R markdown document for this section available from [https://github.com/genomicsclass/labs/tree/master/course3/PCA.Rmd](https://github.com/genomicsclass/labs/tree/master/course3/PCA.Rmd)
+R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/PCA.Rmd).

 We have already mentioned principal component analysis (PCA) above and noted its relation to the SVD.
 Here we provide further mathematical details.